FrancoLiberali/cql/docs/cql/concepts.rst

 -----------------------------

 GormDB is a gorm.DB object that allows communication with the database.
-This object allows us to perform CUD (create, update and delete) operations.
-While read operations are also possible, cql provides us the :ref:`cql/concepts:compiled query system` that is more complete and secure that gorm's query system.
+This object will be needed as a parameter for the main cql functions (Query, Update and Delete).

 For details visit :ref:`cql/connecting_to_a_database:connection`.

 Condition
 -----------------------------

-Conditions are the basis of the cqñ query system, every query is composed of a set of conditions.
+Conditions are the basis of the cql query system, every query is composed of a set of conditions.
 Conditions belong to a particular model and there are 4 different types:
 WhereConditions, ConnectionConditions, JoinConditions and PreloadConditions.